JacksonAllan/CC/api_reference.md

 Inserts element `el` with the specified key.
 If an element with the same key already exists, the existing element is replaced.
 Returns a pointer-iterator to the new element, or `NULL` in the case of memory allocation failure.
-If adding one element would violate the map's max load factor, failure can occur even if it already contains the key.

 ```c
 el_ty *get( map( key_ty, el_ty ) *cntr, key_ty key )